jwodder/kbits/src/posts/pypkg-mistakes.rst

        that happens, though, don't feel bad about using it if you need to.

 ..
 [2] Unless ``foo`` is an unpredictable, compatibility-breaking mess, in
-       which case you should probably reconsider dependending on it.
+       which case you should probably reconsider depending on it.

 ..
 [3] Currently, pip handles conflicting version requirements with a warning
        and picking one requirement to follow, but pip's new dependency resolver